-There are more than 100 characters in Game of Thrones, HBO's hit adaptation of George R.R.
-Martin's epic fantasy book series.
+Over the course of eight seasons, Game of Thrones has featured hundreds of characters.
 With such an enormous cast, pinpointing the main protagonist can seem impossible ... unless you follow the math.
-According to a team of mathematicians, Tyrion Lannister (Peter Dinklage's character) is the true star of the show, The A.V.
-Club reports.
+In 2016, a team of mathematicians crunched the numbers and determined that Tyrion Lannister (Peter Dinklage's character) is the true star of the show.

 "Acting as the Hand of the King, Tyrion is thrust into the center of the political machinations of the capitol city," Beveridge and Shan concluded.
 "Our analysis suggests that he is the true protagonist of the book."